multitheftauto/amx/README.md

-- The following scripting functions are currently not implemented and will have no effect when called: DisableInteriorEnterExits, EnableStuntBonusForAll, EnableStuntBonusForPlayer, EnableTirePopping (tire popping is always on), PlayerPlaySound, SendDeathMessage (use the "killmessages" resource on your server instead for graphical death messages), SetNameTagDrawDistance, TextDrawSetProportional.
+- The following scripting functions are currently not implemented and will have no effect when called: DisableInteriorEnterExits, DisableRemoteVehicleCollisions, EnablePlayerCameraTarget, EnableStuntBonusForAll, EnableStuntBonusForPlayer, EnableTirePopping (tire popping is always on), EnableVehicleFriendlyFire, SendDeathMessage (use the "killmessages" resource on your server instead for graphical death messages), SetObjectNoCameraCol, SetPlayerShopName, TextDrawSetProportional, TextDrawSetSelectable.

 ## Credits